pjgrandinetti/RMNpy/MasterPlan.md

 ## Overview
 This document outlines a systematic approach to creating RMNpy, a Python package that exposes three C libraries (OCTypes, SITypes, and RMNLib) using Cython.
 The plan follows a phased approach, building complexity incrementally.

+For each phase of the master plan, be sure to carefully review the relevant C API, and the existing cython and python code for helpers and wrappers before writing any code.

 ## Project Architecture

 ### Directory Structure